edannenberg/mage-mirror/README.md

 `PATCH_SUPEE-1868` is broken for Magento 1.8.x and `PATCH_SUPEE-4334` depends on the former.
 Both patches are supposed to address USPS api changes.
 1.7.x is unaffected and fully patched.

+`PATCH_SUPEE-7616` is excluded for Magento <1.7.0.0 and Magento 1.8.x.
+Also USPS related.

 Unofficial Patches: